4 Sources

 Copy Link

-Builder.ai, once a darling of the AI-powered software development industry, has filed for bankruptcy, sending shockwaves through the tech startup ecosystem.
-The company, which aimed to simplify app creation using AI tools, had attracted over $500 million in funding from high-profile investors including Microsoft, Qatar's sovereign wealth fund, and various venture capitalists 12.
+Builder.ai, once a darling of the AI startup world, has filed for bankruptcy, marking a spectacular fall from its near-unicorn status.
+The company, which aimed to simplify app development using AI, had raised over $500 million from high-profile investors including Microsoft, Qatar's sovereign wealth fund, and various venture capitalists 12.
+However, the startup's rapid ascent has been followed by an equally dramatic collapse, leaving the tech industry reeling and raising questions about the sustainability of AI-focused businesses.

 Source: Futurism